mashinsp/MashUpSocial/README.md

 # MashUpSocial

 - This project was build using MERN tech and various other libraries.
-- Fully responsive for mobile as well as Web
+- Fully responsive for mobile as well as Web.

 ## Description